shimon-K/shimon-K.github.io/cv.md

 ## My evolution

-- Started with learning physics,
+- Started with learning physics.
 - Continued with educational physics, with the purpose to build a computer software to serve as a tool to provide a more comprehensible and more understandable physics.
 It is called SciSoft.
 <br>Partcicpated in Prof. Miriam Reiner's <a style="color:#8dd3c7" href="https://vrneurocog.wixsite.com/vrneurocog/researchers">NeuroCognition in Education Lab</a>.<br>Though the tool was not expressed practically, its theoretical framework can be used later in AGI.
 - Then continued with totally different field: Optimal control applied in transportation.<br>Partcipated in Prof. Jack Haddad's <a style="color:#8dd3c7" href="https://haddad.net.technion.ac.il/lab-members/">TSMART Lab</a>.